01 of 15

 Free Block Quilt Patterns

-Looking for quilt block patterns?
-These free quilt block patterns include projects for beginning quilters and experienced quilters alike.
+These free quilt-block patterns include projects for beginning quilters and experienced quilters alike.
 You'll find quilt blocks of all sizes, from miniatures to oversize designs.
 Some are even large enough to make a one-block wall hanging!

-The traditional Rosebud quilt block has been called many names over the years, including Hummingbird, Crow's Foot and Bright Star.
-It's a delicate looking block that's part pinwheel, with barbed tips that give you the opportunity for extra color play.
+The traditional rosebud quilt block has been called many names over the years, including hummingbird, crow's foot, and a bright star.
+It's a delicate-looking block that's part pinwheel, with barbed tips that give you the opportunity for extra color play.
 Try it with a white or neutral background as shown, or sew brightly colored "flowers" on a rich black background.
-The block finishes at 12-inches square.Continue to 3 of 21 below.
+The block finishes at 12" square.Continue to 3 of 15 below.

-The traditional patchwork Scottie Dog quilt block is assembled from a combination of squares, bars, half-square triangle units and one quarter square triangle unit.
-The pieces for this little Scottie are all rotary cut and quick pieced.Continue to 4 of 21 below.
+The traditional patchwork Scottie dog quilt block is assembled from a combination of squares, bars, half-square triangle units, and one-quarter-square triangle units.
+The pieces for this little Scottie are all rotary cut and quick pieced.Continue to 4 of 15 below.

 10" Round the Twist Quilt Block Pattern

 Be sure to try this 10" quilt block pattern if you love interlocking designs.
-It's similar to some of the Celtic Twist blocks, and oh so easy to assemble.
-The design emerges when blocks are sewn side by side.Continue to 5 of 21 below.
+It's similar to some of the Celtic twist blocks and so easy to assemble.
+The design emerges when blocks are sewn side by side.Continue to 5 of 15 below.